 Very regularly we hear things in our work with families that are worryingly inaccurate!
-Some things are old wives tales that have been disproved by modern science, other things are just downright, frustratingly, mass hype and hysteria.
+Some things are old wives' tales that have been disproved by modern science, other things are just (frustratingly!) downright, mass hype and hysteria.

 MYTH: Your baby should sleep in a light room during the day so they know it isn’t night time.

-FACT: Daytime and nighttime means very little to your baby, so being in a light or a dark room won’t change that!
-If your baby is experiencing day and night confusion, the best way to actually help your baby understand the day/night difference is by regulating their circadian rhythm - this is done by, for example, always waking them at the same time each morning and heading towards a consistent bedtime at night.
+FACT: Daytime and nighttime means very little to your baby and being in a light or a dark room won’t change that!
+If your baby is experiencing day and night confusion, the best way to combat this is by regulating their circadian rhythm.
+This is done by, for example, always waking them at the same time each morning and heading towards a consistent bedtime at night.

 MYTH: Babies don’t need much day sleep if they sleep well at night.

 FACT: Your baby's day sleep and night sleep are intrinsically linked.
 The first 12 hours of your baby’s day, directly affects the next 12 hours (the night).
 A baby who naps well during the day, can and will sleep well at night, provided their total amount of day sleep doesn't exceed what is appropriate for their age.

 For a baby who is sleeping well at night but napping poorly during the day, working towards better naps will not adversely affect their nights in the long-run.
 However, continued poor napping will definitely start to negatively impact their night sleep after a while, due to a build up of overtiredness.

 MYTH: Babies younger than 6 months aren't capable of sleeping through the night.